Ankit6989/Meditation-APP-UI/README.md

 ## Project Description

-Meditation APP UI is just an simple UI which I made to Practice my jetpackcompose skills for designing UI.

-I was inspired after seeing a design from dribble and tried my best to recreate it.

-If I get some motivation, I will develop this UI in to an complete APP in future.
+The Meditation App UI project is a mobile application UI designed to provide users with a visually appealing and intuitive interface for practicing meditation and mindfulness.
+The UI design takes inspiration from a Dribble shot and incorporates modern design principles, making use of Kotlin, Jetpack Compose, and the Android SDK.

 ## Screenshots